-- Do not point gun at anyone or at any part of the body. - Do not put your hand over the spray tip. - Do not stop or deflect leaks with your hand, body, glove, or rag. - Do not spray without tip guard and trigger guard installed. - Engage trigger lock when not spraying. - Follow Pressure Relief Procedure in this manual, when you stop spraying and before cleaning, checking, or servicing equipment.
+- Do not put your hand over the spray tip. - Do not stop or deflect leaks with your hand, body, glove, or rag. - Do not spray without tip guard and trigger guard installed. - Engage trigger lock when not spraying. - Follow Pressure Relief Procedure in this manual, when you stop spraying and before cleaning, checking, or servicing equipment.